Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CCP/AWS-Certified-Cloud-Practitioner-Exam-Guide.md

 **AWS Direct Connect:** A dedicated, private connection from your data center or office to AWS.
 Lower latency and more consistent performance than internet-based connections.
 Meets security and compliance needs.

+**AWS Client VPN:** A managed client-based VPN service that gives you the ability to securely access your AWS resources and the resources in your on-premises network.
+With Client VPN, you can access your resources from any location through an OpenVPN-based VPN client.
+You would use Client VPN to connect individual laptops to AWS, not an entire data center.

+**Site-to-Site VPN:** Creates an encrypted network path between your on-premises network and your AWS Cloud network.
+This connection uses the internet, so you cannot expect consistency.
+Even though the traffic is encrypted, the connection is not private because the internet is a shared resource.

-**Elastic Load Balancer (ELB):** Automatically distributes incoming traffic across multiple targets like EC2 instances, containers, or IP addresses.
+**Elastic Load Balancer (ELB):** Automatically distributes incoming traffic to multiple registered targets like EC2 instances, containers, or IP addresses in the same AWS Region.
 This improves availability and fault tolerance by ensuring no single server gets overwhelmed.
 ELBs can work across multiple Availability Zones and support health checks to route traffic only to healthy targets.
 Supports the following types of load balancing:

 - **Application Load Balancer (ALB):** OSI Layer 7, HTTP/HTTPS routing, microservices, web apps
 - **Network Load Balancer (NLB):** OSI Layer 4, Extreme Performance, TCP/TLS. low latency